 Using ribbon, I made each character’s outfit and secured with hot glue.

-I intended for this to be a set that my kiddo’s could play with, but being only 1 + 2, this is a little too fragile for them still.
-But, oh it is adorable.
+I originally intended for this to be a set that my children could play with, but being only 1 + 2, this is a little too fragile for them still.
+But, oh it is adorable and I love it.

 Do you have a favorite Nativity set that you get out each Christmas?

 Looking for some other types of Nativity Scenes?
 Check out some of these fun ones –

 You might want to check out some of my other fun Christmas projects!